bernademir/bernademir/README.md

 ### Hi there 👋

-I’m currently learning Kotlin and Flutter. <br>
+I’m interested in mobile programming with Kotlin and Flutter. <br>
-All of my projects are here. <br>

 ### Contact with me;
 https://www.linkedin.com/in/bernademir/ </br>